senthilsnat/PythonDataVizTutorials/README.md

 ### Q: What's still to come?
 **A**: This repo is a living destination, and I consider it to be perpetually a work in progress, as I continue learning and get new inspiration.
 With that said, there's still some more notebooks that I'm building out already:
 - Interactive visualizations, showing how to build animations as well as interactive controls inside a jupyter notebook
-- Setting custom style sheets so that we don't have to write the same repetitive code each time we want to customize our graphs

 ### Q: Contact me with feedback!
 **A**: So this is not really a question, but please reach out if you have any feedback or have any requests/ideas/inspiration.
 I can be found on Twitter [@SENTHIS](https://twitter.com/SENTH1S).